 “Middleground” and “Full Functionality” proved to be the most popular because they appeared management-focused.
 However, the layouts also felt cluttered.

-“Minimalist” liked the clean look and layout and intuitive nature.
+“Minimalist” liked the clean look and layout, as well as its intuitive nature.

-People preferred data readouts of their items as opposed to icon/slot representations.
+People preferred data readouts of their items over icon or slot representations.

 There’s a small minority who prefer Starfield’s stock/vanilla UI with its singular list style